-What are the biggest challenges of Shadow IT?
+What are the biggest Shadow IT challenges?
 Please outline at least three and explain why these are defined as challenges in the enterprise context.

-One challenge with staff using applications that are not authorised on the network is licensing, or lack thereof.
+One of the biggest Shadow IT challenges is licensing, or lack thereof.
+Staff using applications that are not authorised on the network that are unlicensed creates this problem.
 Especially if they’re being used for commercial use.
 There are both financial and reputational costs associated with running unlicensed software.

 Another challenge is the potential for a security breach.
 Hardware used in the “shadows”, such as external hard drives and USB sticks can contain malware, and in some cases, ransomware.
 Unauthorised applications can also install viruses on the network.
 This adds to the already high-risk cybersecurity threat that businesses face today.